-Matt Healy: Malaysia LGBT community angry over 'white saviour stunt'
+Matty Healy: Malaysia LGBT community angry at 1975 'white saviour stunt'

 The band's set was shut down soon after.
 "Alright, we just got banned from Kuala Lumpur, see you later," he yelled to the audience.

-The next day Malaysian authorities ordered the closure of the entire Good Vibes festival which still had two days to go and other international acts due to perform like The Kid Laroi, The Strokes and Ty Dollar $ign.
+The next day authorities ordered the closure of the entire Good Vibes festival which still had two days to go and other international acts due to perform like The Kid Laroi, The Strokes and Ty Dollar $ign.
 Festival goers had paid hundreds of dollars to attend, many travelling from other parts of Southeast Asia.

-Healy and his band flew out of the country a few hours later.
-They cancelled the rest of their Asia tour dates: in Indonesia - a devoutly Muslim country and Taiwan - one of the most progressive places in Asia, and the first to legalise same-sex marriage in the region.
+Healy and his band flew out a few hours later.
+They cancelled the rest of their Asia tour dates - they'd also been due to play in devoutly Muslim Indonesia and Taiwan.

 What's the response?

-While Healy was ranting to the Malaysian crowd, he said: "I'm sure a lot of you are gay and progressive and cool" - comments which drew scattered cheers.
+While Healy was ranting to the crowd in Kuala Lumpur, he said: "I'm sure a lot of you are gay and progressive and cool" - comments which drew scattered cheers.

-But videos from the night also show the audience's silence during the rant and fans' growing unease.
+But videos from the night also show the audience's silence and fans' growing unease.
 TikToks show people's faces falling and locals grimacing.

 "Just sing the damn song," mutters one girl in a pink headscarf and glittery eye make-up.
 "I mean you come here and then insult our country..." she says, swapping glances with her friend in the clip viewed millions of times.
-She captioned the video 'Iykyk'.
+She captioned the video "Iykyk".

 That was reflective of the broader reaction across Malaysian social media on the weekend.

-The TikTok commentary was overwhelmingly critical, and in many of the most popular videos, young queer-identifying Malaysians are furious.
+The TikTok commentary was overwhelmingly critical, and in many of the most popular videos, young LGBT Malaysians are furious.

 "I'm seeing a lot of like 'Oh Matt Healy stood up for the rights of the Malaysian queer community' - No, Matt Healy, you're an idiot.
-Do you have any idea of repercussions… do you have any idea how hard it is for queer people to just exist now?" one user said in a TikTok that's been viewed more than two million times since Saturday.
+Do you have any idea of repercussions… do you have any idea how hard it is for queer people to just exist now?" one user said in another TikTok that's been viewed more than 2m times since Saturday.

 "I hate this white saviour complex of people coming to regions like Southeast Asia - with no prior research whatsoever to what the culture is, or the repercussions of doing acts like this - and ruining it not for them but for the people who actually live here."